section-engineering-education/engineering-education/cv_lines.md

 Regardless, the complexity of the Hough transform is $O(n^2)$ because we have to run the hough transform for each pixel. <!-- this doesn't really add anything -->

 Ones we found a peak, which is just a $(\theta, \rho)$ point in hough space we can convert it into a line in images space, and then we are done.
 We have successfully found a line.
-I also draw the lines on the images to make it more clear what lines we found.
+I also draw the lines on the images to make it more clear what lines were found.

 <!-- code: ??? -->